usnistgov/fireflow/STANDARD.md

 `fireflow` outright forbids anything that is not a multiple of 8 for any version **for numeric data**.
-Specifically, *$PnB* must be a multiple of 8 between 8 and 64 (inclusive) for numeric data, and an integer between 1 and 20 for ASCII data (inclusive) which reflects `fireflow`'s internal limitation for 64-bit data.
+Specifically, *$PnB* must be a multiple of 8 between 8 and 64 (inclusive) for numeric data, and an integer between 1 and 20 for ASCII data (inclusive).

 In reality, non-multiples of 8 are rarely seen (if ever) and implementing support for these would make the internal logic of `fireflow` much more complex.

 Furthermore, the *$BYTEORD* keyword in FCS 2.0 and 3.0 effectively forbids *$PnB* to be anything other than a multiple of 8 since its length is measured in